nvaws/saa-c03/SAA-Lab01.md

 - Application and OS Images (Amazon Machine Image): Quick Start -> Amazon Linux 2 (Free tier eligible)
 - Instance type: t2.micro
 - Key pair (login): Select the one you previously created
+- Search and select **LnxWebSG** In the Security groups section under Network settings

 Leave all other setting as default and scroll down to Advanced details

-**Expand the Advance Details section and paste the previously shared script in the user data section at the bottom.**
+**Expand the Advance Details section and paste the above shared script in the user data section at the bottom.**

 - Now click on Create launch template.